tsedio/tsed/docs/docs/authentication.md

 <<< @/docs/docs/snippets/authentication/auth-swagger-example.ts

-To avoid that, we can create a decorator which apply all of theses instructions automatically, like this:
+To avoid that, we can create a decorator which apply all of these instructions automatically, like this:

 <<< @/docs/docs/snippets/authentication/auth-decorator-example.ts

 ::: tip
-Additionally, you can use Operation decorator to add automatically in the swagger spec, the `Authorization` header field:
+Additionally, you can use the Operation decorator to add automatically the `Authorization` header field in the swagger spec:

 <<< @/docs/docs/snippets/authentication/auth-decorator-example-2.ts